eclipse-edc/Connector/launchers/sts-server/README.md

   --data bearer_access_scope=test
 ```

-It will generate an additional claim `access_token` with the scopes inside.
+It will generate an additional claim `token` with the scopes inside.